-Although therapy usually focuses on the person who has the problem, there’s no question that “the problem” often impacts on families in a big way.
+Although therapy usually focuses on the person who has the problem, there’s no question that addiction often impacts on families and friends in a big way.
 A big question that family members often struggle with is whether to let go or not to let go when a loved one is in the throes of addiction.

 Sometimes you have to detach yourself with love, as one of the major principles is ‘you didn’t cause it, you can’t control it, and you can’t cure it.
 There is good evidence that being abandoned by loved ones, in fact, hurts one’s chances of getting clean.

 In many situations, communication may have already broken down, and by the time someone decides to take action, reaching out might seem impossible, but in fact, it’s more important than ever that you intervene now.

 Your support is important, and you could become actively involved in the recovery process in the following ways:

 - Encourage your loved one to seek professional help in alcohol rehab, drug clinic or addiction counselling.